atomisthq/docs/docs/quick-starts/project-templates/shell/getting-started-with-the-shell.md

 Assuming for now that you're working with the shell from source then the following command will get the shell running:

 ```
-> mvn compile exec:javaDexec.mainClass="com.atomist.projectoperation.cli.Main"
+> mvn compile exec:java -Dexec.mainClass="com.atomist.projectoperation.cli.Main"
 ```

 If all is happy you should see the following:

 ```
-Templates are
+Archives are

 Generators are

 Editors are

-Reviewers are
+	CoreApplicationProperties2Yaml -
+		Atomist Core Editor: Convert application.properties to application.yml (application.properties->application.yml)
+	CoreApplicationYmlKeyAddingEditor -
+		Atomist Core Editor: Add key to application YML

-Template root is '/Users/russellmiles/atomist/template-source/'
+Template root is '/Users/russellmiles/atomist/template_root'
-Output root is '/Users/russellmiles/atomist/output/'
+Output root is '/Users/russellmiles/atomist/output_root'
-Type 'help' for assistance
+GitHub Token is 'null'
 Choose command.
 Please enter one of
-	0 create
-	1 edit
+	1 create
-	2 edit-remote
+	2 edit
-	3 exit
+	3 edit-remote
-	4 reload
+	4 exit
-	5 show
+	5 reload
-	6 superfork
+	6 show
-	7 template-synch
+	7 test
 ```

+> ***NOTE***: `Generators`, `Editors` and `Reviewers` are namespaced.
+For our purposes this namespace corresponds to the name of the archive template that the editors are declared in.
+For the Atomist pre-packaged templates they exist in `atomist.core` for general editors, and `atomist.<technology>..` for technology-specific editors.

-At this point you don't have any [Atomist Project Templates](/reference-docs/project-templates/project-templates-overview.md) or [Editors](/reference-docs/project-editors.md).
+At this point you don't have any [Atomist Project Templates](/reference-docs/project-templates/project-templates-overview.md) of your own but you do have two of the `core` Atomist-provided editors, `` or [Editors](/reference-docs/project-editors.md).

 If you ever want to see this status again all you need to do is execute the `status` command.